The Rolls Royce Digital 3D Printing Project

 Many thanks to Mr Hedges and his DT team for the masterclass session.

-On Wednesday the Inventors were visited by Mr Plaza, a Science teacher from Park Community School.
+The Inventors were visited by Mr Plaza, a Science teacher from Park Community School.
 As the class has been learning about space, Mr Plaza challenged the class to question whether science illustrations of the Solar System are actually accurate?

 Using playdough, the children made scaled versions of each of the planets and ventured to the field to demonstrate the vastness of the solar system.

 Mr Plaza was highly complementary of the Inventors learning, stating that the questions they fielded were some of the best he’s ever heard from the Primary Schools he has visited.

 The Appledore Book Festival visited Swimbridge this week.
 Joshua Seigal, the author of ‘I Bet I Can Make You Laugh’ visited Year 4, 5, and 6 as Nick Toczek, author of ‘Dragons are Back’ shared his poetry with the Adventurers and Discoverers class.